 Add A Little Something Extra to Your Coals

 You may be experimental by adding vine cuttings to the coal that may offer one-of-a-kind flavors and create a new aroma to your grilling—just word that timber burns in no time!
-Oak and hickory timber introduced to the coals carry a bit more smokiness to the food.
+Oak and hickory timber introduced to the coals carry more smokiness to the food.
 These woods complement beef, lamb, and red meat properly.
 Other vine cuttings you can use are bay leaves, tree cuttings, and rosemary branches.

 Match Your Meat to Your Marinade